OpenSpace/OpenSpace-Docs/dev/coding-style.md

 #include <fstream>
 #include <iomanip>
 ```
 In addition to showing the individual include files, it also gives a clue about the modules that are involved in the source file.
 Include file paths must never be absolute.
-A `cpp` file should always include it’s accompanying header file first and separate the other includes by an empty line.
+A `cpp` file should always include it's accompanying header file first and separate the other includes by an empty line.

 ### 20. The parts of a class must be sorted `public`, `protected` and `private`
 Not applicable sections should be left out.
 The ordering is "most public first" so people who only wish to use the class can stop reading when they reach the protected/private sections.

 ### 21. Type conversions must always be done explicitly
-Don’t rely on implicit type conversion.
+Don't rely on implicit type conversion.
 ```cpp
 floatValue = static_cast<float>(intValue); // NOT: floatValue = intValue;
 ```